Bree's New World

 In Elsevier's Encyclopedia of 1968, Vlaardingen was known for its herring fishery and furniture industry.
 Not coincidentally.
 Traditionally, Vlaardingen was a fishing town, once the largest herring port in Europe.
 Dozens of machineries were active in Vlaardingen to produce the wooden barrels needed to pack the herrings.
 No industry was as volatile as fishing.
 It was obvious that in less busy times for the fishery, alternative woodworking took place.
 There was wood, there were machines, and there were people who could handle those machines.
 This is how a large number of furniture factories arose in Vlaardingen.
 An anecdote from the 1920s, which underlines this connection between the furniture industry and herring fishing, is about both my grandfathers.
 One was a herring trader, the other a furniture manufacturer.

-Grandfather Van Bree had traveled to Poland to sell herring, where on the return journey he bought a beautiful batch of French oak cognac barrels for an extremely good price.
+Grandfather Van Bree had traveled to Poland to sell herring, where on his way home he bought a beautiful batch of French oak cognac barrels for an extremely good price.
 He wanted to use these barrels to package herring for his customers in North America.
 The coopers in the herring packing plant advised him not to do this, as the herring would then taste like cognac.
 Ultimately, these barrels were then used to make furniture.
 The appointed seller of this furniture was called Jaap Ouwenbroek, whose daughter later married the son of the herring trader Van Bree.
 This story of the cognac barrels formed the basis of the creation of Ouwenbroek's furniture factory, the predecessor of Bree's New World.

 Leen van Bree, director of Bree's New World